Corporate Governance

 |

-Note: Ms. Nao Udagawa was elected at the 18th Ordinary General Meeting of Shareholders held on June 19, 2023, and accordingly the number of Board of Directors’ meetings on which the attendance rate is based differs from that of other directors.
+Note: Mr. Takashi Tsuji and Ms. Noriko Fujita were elected at the 20th Ordinary General Meeting of Shareholders held on June 23, 2025, and accordingly, the number of Board of Directors’ meetings on which the attendance rate is based differs from that of other directors.

 ■: Member of the Personnel Committee